Jason Peifer

 Biography

 Jason Peifer, Ph.D.
 (The Ohio State University), is an associate professor of journalism in the Media School at Indiana University.
-With professional experience in public radio, Peifer teaches on topics related to public opinion, media ethics, political humor/entertainment, the foundations of journalism, and news literacy.
-His research explores facets of citizens’ uncertainty about and trust in public institutions—especially as related to journalism practices, non-traditional news sources, and perceptions of the news media’s importance.
-His work also considers the consequences of such uncertainties.
-Some of Peifer’s most recent work includes examining the driving forces and consequences of hostility toward journalism and the efficacy of different forms of journalistic transparency.
+With professional experience in public radio, Peifer teaches on topics—at the both the graduate and undergraduate levels—related to the foundations of journalism, news literacy, media ethics, public opinion, and satirical news/political entertainment.
+His research explores facets of citizens’ uncertainty about and trust in public institutions—especially as related to journalism practices, non-traditional news sources, and individuals’ perceptions of the news media’s importance.
+Some of Peifer’s most recent work includes examining the efficacy of different forms of journalistic transparency and cross-national perceptions of news and social media’s value.
 His scholarship has been published in a variety of outlets, including the Journal of Communication, Journalism & Mass Communication Quarterly, Media Psychology, Computers in Human Behavior, Communication Methods & Measures, and the International Journal of Communication.
-Peifer is affiliated with IU’s Center for International Media Law and Policy Studies and in 2019 was awarded an Emerging Scholars grant by the Association for Education in Journalism and Mass Communication (AEJMC).
+Peifer is affiliated with IU’s Observatory on Social Media.
+Peifer has been awarded with an Emerging Scholars grant by the Association for Education in Journalism and Mass Communication (AEJMC), a Public Humanities Project grant, and a Social Sciences Research Funding Program grant.

 Selected Publications